someparty/someparty/source/articles/2019-06-23-every-flower-i-see.html.markdown

 title: Every Flower I See
 date: 2019-06-23
 author: adam@someparty.ca (Adam White)
-description: Music and news from Young Guv, Fly Pan Am, Nyssa, SappyFest, Polaris Music Prize, WLMRT, Side by Side Weekend, Bondar, Bonnie Doon, Absolutely Free, Innes Wilson, Bullshit Hardcore Band, Brand New Lungs
+description: Music and news from Young Guv, Fly Pan Am, Nyssa, Sappyfest, Polaris Music Prize, WLMRT, Side by Side Weekend, Bondar, Bonnie Doon, Absolutely Free, Innes Wilson, Bullshit Hardcore Band, Brand New Lungs
 ---

 While Ben Cook makes more immediate noise as leader of the aggressive hardcore unit [No Warning](https://www.facebook.com/pg/nowarning666) (and as a player in the roiling cauldron of maximalism that is [Fucked Up](http://fuckedup.cc/)), his low-key indie-pop solo persona persists as an intriguing source of contrast.
 The next [Young Guv](https://youngguv.bandcamp.com/) record's on its way, due August 2 from [Run For Cover Records](http://www.runforcoverrecords.com).
 Titled *GUV I*, the 8-song set follows up 2018's enigmatic *2 Sad 2 Funk*.